kavinkrishnanavan/Byte-Web-Search-Engine/README.md

 Developer Use >

-1. Go to the websites.txt file and add scrapable website and run the Websites Scraper ( Dev ) .py file .
+1. Go to the websites.txt file and add scrapeable website and run the Websites Scraper ( Dev ) .py file .

 2. Fell free to adjust the Algorithm as you like .